mamontuka/socket-giant-ha/README.md

     # Default login and password for board 1
       relay_login: admin
       relay_password: admin
     # How much relays this board have ?
-Usable for another VKmodules relay devices with same API
+Usable for another VKmodule relay devices with same API
       relay_count: 16
     # Default relays state - printed here relays numbers have NC (normaly connected) wiring, not printed - normaly disconnected.
     # Thats inverting switches in Homeassistant